bbrummer/Brewmaster.ElasticSearch/README.md

 8. A 100 GB disk is created and attached to the VM, for storing ElasticSearch data.

 ###Certificate Configuration
-- The Azure Cloud Plugin for ElasticSearch needs access to the Azure management APIs to discovery nodes.
+- The Azure Cloud Plugin for ElasticSearch needs access to the Azure management APIs to discover nodes.
 For this it needs a certificate that can grant it access.
 - To create a certificate run the following command </br>
 `makecert -sky elasticsearch -r -n "CN=elasticsearchcert" -pe -a sha1 -len 2048 -ss My "ElasticSearchCert.cer"`
 - This will create a ElasticSearchCert.cer(public key) and the certificate is installed in your certificate store (Personal > Certificates) which you can view using certmgr.msc